realworldocaml/book/en/classes.md

 solution is to create a _virtual_ class.
 This class will declare a `contains` method, but leave its definition to the subclasses.

-Here is the more succinct definition, starting with a virtual `square` class that implements `on_click` and `on_mousedown`.
+Here is the more succinct definition, starting with a virtual `shape` class that implements `on_click` and `on_mousedown`.

 ```frag